Dean151/Dean-Blog/_posts/2019-03-20-keep-php-updated-on-debian-9.md

 ---
 layout: post
-title:  "Keep PHP up to date on Debian 9"
+title:  "Keep PHP up to date on Debian 9 Stretch"
 date:   2019-03-20 12:00:00 +0000
-categories: server configuration
+categories: server stretch
 ---

 When installing PHP on Debian 9, the default version is **PHP 7.0**.\\